GioCosta/dncs-lab/README.md

 After the creation of the VM, Vagrant will run *host-2c.sh* provisioning script.
 ##### *Host 2C* provisioning script
-These lines are used to setup a repository and install docker engine
+These lines are used to setup a repository and install docker engine:
 ```bash
 sudo su
 apt-get update